ScyllaHide/X64dbg_Acid_Lime_Theme_Remixed/README.md

 **How to install**

-1. Copy content of color.ini into your x64dbg.ini/x32dbg.ini, also with **[Disassembler] \\ Uppercase=1**  if you wish the Title Menu to have uppercase letters, you can also set: lowercase=1, so all in lowercase letter.

-2. Copy content of folder *Acid_Lime* to theme folder.
+1. Copy content of folder *Acid_Lime* to theme folder.

-3. Select Acid Lime via the theme menu.
+2. Select Acid Lime via the theme menu.

 **What was modified?**

 - Black Status bar font is fixed, it is white now!
 - several smaller tweaks for contrast readability
 - White icons!
 You need atleast the 10 July 2022 release for that.
+- Everything in the *Acid_Lime* folder is the theme, no more copying and pasting something.

 **Download**
 https://github.com/ScyllaHide/X64dbg_Acid_Lime_Theme_Remixed/archive/refs/heads/master.zip